A Complete Guide to Testing AI and ML Applications

 Data Curation & Validation

-An AI system’s efficiency is based on the quality of training data, including aspects like bias and variety.
+The efficiency of AI systems is based on the quality of training data, including aspects like bias and variety.
 Car navigation systems and phone voice assistants find it quite troublesome to understand different accents.
-This entails that data training is critical for AI systems to get the correct input.
+It proves that data training is critical for AI systems to get the correct input.

 Algorithms, which process data and provide insights, are at the heart of AI systems.
 This approach's primary advantages include model validation, learnability, algorithm efficiency, and empathy.